Post-election lawsuits related to the 2020 U.S. presidential election from Georgia: The State of Georgia v. Donald J. Trump, et al.

 The State of Georgia v.
-Donald J. Trump, et al. is a pending criminal case against Donald Trump and 18 co-defendants.
-All defendants are charged with one count of violating Georgia's Racketeer Influenced and Corrupt Organizations (RICO) statute, and the defendants are also variously charged with forty additional counts from other allegations, including: Trump and co-defendants plotted to create pro-Trump slates of fake electors; Trump called the Georgia Secretary of State, Brad Raffensperger, asking him to "find 11,780 votes", which would have reversed his loss in the state by a single vote margin; and a small group of Trump allies in Coffee County, Georgia illegally accessed voting systems attempting to find evidence of election fraud.
+Donald J. Trump, et al. was a criminal case against Donald Trump and 18 co-defendants.
+All defendants were charged with one count of violating Georgia's Racketeer Influenced and Corrupt Organizations (RICO) statute, and the defendants were also variously charged with forty additional counts from other allegations, including: Trump and co-defendants plotted to create pro-Trump slates of fake electors; Trump called the Georgia Secretary of State, Brad Raffensperger, asking him to "find 11,780 votes", which would have reversed his loss in the state by a single vote margin; and a small group of Trump allies in Coffee County, Georgia illegally accessed voting systems attempting to find evidence of election fraud.

 A grand jury handed up the indictments on August 14, 2023, following an investigation launched in February 2021 by Fulton County district attorney Fani Willis.
-Four defendants have pleaded guilty to some of the charges and agreed to cooperate with the prosecution, and the rest have pleaded not guilty.
-The case is set to be heard in the Fulton County Superior Court with judge Scott F. McAfee presiding.
-Another judge denied requests from former Trump chief of staff Mark Meadows, former Department of Justice (DOJ) official Jeffrey Clark, and three other defendants to have their cases removed to federal court.
+Four defendants pled guilty to some of the charges and agreed to cooperate with the prosecution, and the rest pled not guilty.

+Responding to Trump's victory in 2024 United States presidential election, a prosecutor who took over the case dropped the remaining charges on November 26, 2025 due to the impossibility of bringing a sitting president to trial in a speedy manner and the difficulty in separating the co-conspirator charges from Trump's.